A 300-person company says they cut $300K in SaaS costs. Let’s check the math.

 The 35% of enterprises replacing SaaS tools aren’t doing it because of a tweet.
 They ran the numbers and allocated real budget for the build, including the people to maintain what they shipped.
 The companies that treated SaaS replacement as a cost-cutting exercise without accounting for ongoing operations are the ones who end up quietly resubscribing 18 months later.

-This is a capital allocation decision.
+This is a capital allocation decision, not a weekend project.
 The savings survive the scrutiny.
 The timeline doesn’t survive the hype.

 Where this leaves a mid-market CFO